timpending/comp-sci-curriculum/Unit-3/04-graphs.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/da/Binary_search_tree.svg" style="background: white !important" />

 A tree is a hierarchical structure.

----

-# What are the properties of a tree?

----

-## Tree
+It's easy to see that trees are __not__ linear.
+In order to examine every element in a tree, we have to travel down more than one path.
+Consider the example above -- to explore every node we have to go from 8 to 3 as well as from 8 to 10.
+If this were a linear data structure, we would never have a choice of paths.

+Recall that trees have the following properties:

 * A tree with N nodes has exactly (N-1) edges
 * One edge for each parent/child relationship